10 years of betting on Rust and what I’m looking forward to next.

 and regex

-have earned robustness through significant production usage.
+have earned robustness through years of heavy production use.

 Ten years ago choosing Rust for production opted you into reinventing wheels and working around known and unknown issues.
-While still the case for some domains - namely Rust in the browser for us - for general systems and backend engineering that is a thing of the past.
+While still the case for some domains—namely Rust in the browser for us—for general systems and backend engineering that is a thing of the past.
 Rust empowers us to focus on business logic while producing remarkably fast and robust applications.

 Rust today feels like what programming should be